StackVista/stackstate-cli/generated/stackstate_api/docs/ViewSnapshotRequest.md

 ### NewViewSnapshotRequest

-`func NewViewSnapshotRequest(type_ string, query string, queryVersion string, metadata QueryMetadata, ) *ViewSnapshotRequest`
+`func NewViewSnapshotRequest(query string, queryVersion string, metadata QueryMetadata, ) *ViewSnapshotRequest`

 NewViewSnapshotRequest instantiates a new ViewSnapshotRequest object This constructor will assign default values to properties that have it defined,